Our story is about ‘little steps toward the big picture’.

 It almost didn’t happen, but before Lorraine’s elective was finished, and we had to go back to Alberta for another cold winter, we found the perfect piece of land.
 It was a 9.5 acre parcel just outside of Oliver and bordering the Okanagan River.
 It had everything a grape grower/winemaker could want including a slope for frost drainage and southern aspects for long hours of sunshine.
 It had deep gravel soils perfect for drainage and heat retention for optimal ripening.
 The land had been left fallow for 30 years prior to our purchase.
 My canvas was blank and ready for the masterpiece we were about to begin to paint.

 Having done considerable reading on grape growing and understanding the importance of good fruit to a successful winery, I knew I needed to learn more about grape growing and so enrolled myself in the viticulture program at OUC Okanagan.
 While taking courses that first winter, we were planning our vineyard and in the spring the construction and planting began.
 Now, after years of growing, our philosophy in the vineyard is "mother nature runs the show" and the best approach for success is to work with her in all aspects.
 We believe that the vines should be in balance to achieve the best possible fruit in a given growing season and not all years will be the same.
 Each will have its own challenges.

-As we enter the winery phase, our grapes that were once available to other wineries, the main being Laughing Stock Vineyards, will eventually all be crafted into our own premium wines.
+As we enter the winery phase, our grapes that were once available to other wineries, are now being used to craft River Stone premium wines.